gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 key.
 As long as the private key used to sign the package agrees with the a public key exposed via the registry, the signature should be deemed valid by Terraform.

+### Testing

+The system will be tested by promoting to a "staging" environment.
+The staging environment will be selected during the Drone promotion process and will use a dummy bucket and signing key.